privacyguides/privacyguides.org/docs/linux-desktop/overview.en.md

 ### “Security-focused” distributions

-There is often some confusion about “security-focused” distributions and “pentesting” distributions.
+There is often some confusion between “security-focused” distributions and “pentesting” distributions.
 A quick search for “the most secure Linux distribution” will often give results like Kali Linux, Black Arch and Parrot OS.
 These distributions are offensive penetration testing distributions that bundle tools for testing other systems.
 They don’t include any “extra security” or defensive mitigations intended for regular use.

 ### Arch-based distributions